 What Makes a Jesuit High School Jesuit?

-Jesuit High School of New Orleans is a member of the Jesuit Secondary Education Association (JSEA) network of 58 Jesuit high schools across the country.
+Jesuit High School of New Orleans is a member of the Jesuit Secondary Education Association (JSEA) network of more than 50 Jesuit high schools across the country.
 JSEA initiates programs and provides services that enable its member schools to sustain their Ignatian vision and Jesuit mission of educational excellence in the formation of young men and women of competence, conscience and compassion.

 JSEA makes available advice, programs, and other resources that can maintain and deepen a high school’s Jesuit identity.
 First published in 2000, What Makes a Jesuit High School Jesuit? is a document designed to help Jesuit schools confirm their living relationship with the Society of Jesus and demonstrate how authentically they function as apostolates of the Society of Jesus.